-- After that click on “Global Settings”
+- at click on “Global Settings”

 - Now all of your GPU settings are displayed.
 We will need to change each GPU to be in MINING (Compute) mode.
 By default each GPU is in graphics mode, and to enable proper mining (high hashrate due to DAG fix) we will need to change each GPU’s “Global Graphics” “GPU Workload” to COMPUTE from Graphics.
 Each time you change one of the GPU’s to COMPUTE, it will ask you to restart the AMD Settings, which will take some time, but it’s also possible that even if you’ve changed it to Compute, that the GPU will still display “Graphics” instead of it.
 To fix this, try to restart your PC and see if the value was stored properly after that.

 6. Bios mod